michellety/Bootstap-Portfolio/README.md

-# Bootstap-Portfolio
+# Bootstrap-Portfolio
-Homework 2, building a portfolio using bootsrap
+Homework 2, building a portfolio using bootstrap